Xenial-Devil/Saha-ui/DIALOG_RESTRUCTURE_FINAL.md

 ### Ready to Use! 🚀

-The Modal component now has:
+The Dialog component now has:

 - **Perfect animations** - Smooth, visible, 300ms transitions
 - **Modular structure** - 10 components in 6 files